kevinpfister/ClinIQLink2025_kevinPfister/README.md

 ## Setup Instructions

 > [!NOTE]
 > To run the TextGrad Library an API Key for OpenAI is needed.
 To run it on a different LLM.
-The LLM needs to be compatibility with the LiteLLM Library
+The LLM needs to be compatible with the LiteLLM Library

 ### Clone Repository
 ```bash